Linear systems with neural network nonlinearities: Improved stability analysis via acausal Zames-Falb multipliers: Numerical examples

 The feedback interconnection contains a saturation block $u_\textrm{sat}=\textrm{sat}(u)$ acting on the output $u$ of the NN, with saturation limit $u_\textrm{max}=\pi/6$, and a norm-bounded LTI uncertainty $\Delta_\textrm{LTI}\in\mathcal{RH}_\infty$ with $\Vert\Delta_\mathrm{LTI}\Vert\leq 0.1$, such that $q=\Delta_\mathrm{LTI}(u_\textrm{sat})$.
 Both additional nonlinearities can be captured by quadratic constraints which can be included in the condition \eqref{eq:LMI} using standard methods, cf. \cite{veenman2016robust}.
 We use the state feedback NN controller obtained by \cite{yin2020stability} using policy gradient methods, that is an 2-layer NN with $n_1=n_2=32$ and activation function $\tanh$.

-To describe the NN, we use the circle criterion (diag-C), causal Zames-Falb multipliers of FIR filter order $1$ (diag-cZF) and acausal Zames multipliers with $l_-=l_+=1$ (diag-acZF).
+To describe the NN, we use the circle criterion (diag-C), causal Zames-Falb multipliers (diag-cZF) and acausal Zames multipliers (diag-acZF), both with filter order $\ell=1$.
 For all multipliers, we proceed according to Section \ref{sec:ROA} to identify a large inner approximation of the ROA.
-Choosing $d^1=\delta\cdot e_n$, $\delta>0$, we perform bisection over $\delta$ to retrieve the maximum $\delta_{\max}$ such that \eqref{eq:SDP} is feasible and subsequently, golden sectioning to find the minimum of \eqref{eq:SDP} over $\delta$.
+We perform bisection over $\delta$ to retrieve the maximum $\delta_{\max}$ such that \eqref{eq:SDP} is feasible and subsequently, golden sectioning to find the minimum of \eqref{eq:SDP} over $\delta$.
 Table \ref{tb:ZF} compares the resulting minimum $\trace(X_x)$, the maximum feasible value $\delta_{\max}$, the number of decision variables, and the required computation time to solve \eqref{eq:SDP} on a standard i7 note book.
 Using dynamic Zames-Falb multipliers (diag-cZF, diag-acZF) results in much lower values of $\trace(X_x)$ in comparison to static multipliers (diag-C).
 Note that the causal Zames-Falb multipliers (diag-cZF) coincide with the off-by-one IQCs used in \cite{yin2020stability}.
 While \cite{yin2020stability} report $\trace (X_x)=2.9$ at $\delta=0.6$, the systematic procedure presented in Section \ref{sec:ROA} returns even smaller values of $\trace (X_x)$.
 Using acausal Zames-Falb multipliers (diag-acZF) instead of causal ones (diag-aZF), this value can be improved further, i.e., yields an even larger inner approximation of the ROA.